 The Council provides animal control services and information to the Tasman District for urban and rural animal owners.
+This section provides an overview of animal and animal disease control regulations in the district.

 Services include stock control, dog control, lost and found services, dog registration information, help with problem animals and dog education programmes.